shyoon-devops/argo-workflows/docs/synchronization.md

 Specifying both would not work in <3.6, only the semaphore would be used.

 The single `mutex` and `semaphore` syntax still works in version 3.6 but is considered deprecated.
-Both mutex and semaphore will be taken in version 3.6 with this syntax.
+Both the `mutex` and the `semaphore` will be taken in version 3.6 with this syntax.
-This syntax can be mixed with `mutexes` and `semaphores`, all mutexes and semaphores will be used.
+This syntax can be mixed with `mutexes` and `semaphores`, all locks will be required.

 ## Parallelism